Local Academy Committee

 Outside of school I like to relax on holiday, go shopping and listen to music.

-"The Local Academy Committee are providing good support for the school and challenge its work effectively."
+"The governors are providing good support for the school and challenge its work effectively."
 Ofsted 2014